Hernandez227/gitcheatsheet/README.txt

-git pull----- Fetch from and integrate with another repository or a local branch git push----- Update remote refs along with associated objects git remote--- Show you all the names of every remote that you have
+git pull----- Fetch from and integrate with another repository or a local branch git push----- Update remote refs along with associated objects git remote--- Show you all the names of every remote that you have echo--------- You need to write this for print whatever you want .gitignore--- Is for archives that you not want to upload or save in your branch git log------ List the confirmations made over in your repository git log--stat If you want to see a stadistics of every confirmation of your edited archive -- pretty--- Modify the output format the main options of "git log"
+-p --------- Shows the patch entered in each confirmation --name-status It shows the list of affected files, also indicating if they were added, modified or deleted.
+--relative-date Show the date in relative format --graph----- Displays an ASCII chart with branch and junction history

+git fetch -- If you want to obtain your remote projects git remote rename-- This is for rename the file that you uploaded git show---- You can see the tag information along with the commit